OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 The _Default Branch Name_ is the branch on which the Octopus configuration will be written.
 It is also the default branch that will be used in various situations, for example:

 - When users view the project's deployment process for the first time in the Octopus UI, this is the initially selected branch
-- When creating releases, this will be the branch selected initially
+- When creating releases, this will be the default branch selected

 For existing initialized repositories, the default branch must exist.
 If the repository is new and uninitialized, Octopus will create the default branch automatically.

 ### Authentication

 The config-as-code feature is designed to work with _any_ git repository.
-When configuring a project to be version-controlled, you can optionally provide credentials.
+When configuring a project to be version-controlled, you can optionally provide credentials for authentication.

 :::hint
 Do not use credentials from a personal account.
 Select a shared or service account.
 When Octopus Deploy saves to your git repo, you will typically see the message `[User Name] authored and [Service Account] committed on [Date].`